zhihuammu/ODE-book/chaps/08/chap08_1_introduction.md

 techniques for the solution of the resulting linear system.

 :::{prf:remark}
 The introduction here is a bit wordy.
-You just need grasp the idea that
+You just need to grasp the idea that

 - Solving stiff problems efficiently request the use of fully implict methods;